yaronelh/WordPress-Security-Enhancements/Readme.md

 # WordPress Security Enhancements

-:warning::warning: As always Before you make any changes ALWAYS create a backup! :warning::warning:
+:warning::warning: ALWAYS have a current backup of your WordPress site! :warning::warning:

 This repository collects a few methods, approaches to enhance/harden the default WordPress security setup